INTRO TO KDRAMA & SAGEUK

 Small local TV stations may not have accurate listings, or may list timeslots by network rather than program title.
 It’s possible to watch a drama for days (or even weeks) without knowing what it is.
 Credits are rarely subtitled.
 Most of the time, neither is the name of the show.
 Even if you can read Hangul, the title of the program is often a handwritten scrawl that flashes on the screen far too briefly to decipher.
 Episodes may also be aired in partial segments to fit the local viewing schedule or make time for commercials, so the station’s episode numbers may not reflect the original numbering.

 If you are trying to identify a drama, your best bet is to search on the name of one of the characters as it appears in the subtitles + Korean drama.
 Bear in mind that that there is no single “correct” way to romanize (phonetically represent using the western alphabet) a Korean word or name.
 If your search isn’t bringing up any clues, feel free to leave a comment below with the spelling of the character’s name as it appears in the subtitles.
 I’d be happy to provide some alternate spellings for you to search on.

 MORE NEWBIE RESOURCES ^

-Useful Stuff – This page on the ocdramadee blog lists essential resources for new Kdrama fans, including some streaming sites that may be of interest to SE Asian fans (she is based in Malaysia).
+Useful Stuff – This page on the ocdramadee blog lists essential resources for new Kdrama fans, including some streaming sites that may be more accessible to non-U.S. fans, especially in SE Asia (she is based in Malaysia).
 The fact that my Intro page is the first link has absolutely no bearing on the page being linked here :)

 Glossary – The Fangirl Verdict’s glossary goes beyond the usual basics to include Korean slang used in dramas, and fan slang used about dramas.
 Very illuminating.
 Only drawback: no Hangeul.